table of contents

 HPV-related cancers in men

 If you are infected with one of the “high-risk” strains of HPV, you are at increased risk of certain types of cancer.
-Oropharyngeal, anal, and penile cancers are the most common HPV-associated cancers in men (CDC, 2019).
+Oropharyngeal, anal, and penile cancers are the most common HPV-associated cancers in men (CDC-a, 2019).

-Oropharyngeal cancers come from having oral HPV and affect the back of the throat, including the base of the tongue and tonsils; about 10% of men and 3.6% of women have oral HPV (CDC, 2018).
-Oropharyngeal cancer is the most common HPV-related cancer in men with over 15,000 new cases each year (CDC, 2019).
-Data shows that 60-70% of oropharyngeal cancers (CDC, 2019) are linked to HPV infection; HPV type 16 causes most of the cases of oropharyngeal cancer.
+Oropharyngeal cancers come from having oral HPV and affect the back of the throat, including the base of the tongue and tonsils; about 10% of men and 3.6% of women have oral HPV (CDC-b, 2018).
+Oropharyngeal cancer is the most common HPV-related cancer in men with over 15,000 new cases each year (CDC-a, 2019).
+Data shows that 60-70% of oropharyngeal cancers (CDC-a, 2019) are linked to HPV infection; HPV type 16 causes most of the cases of oropharyngeal cancer.
 Fortunately, of the 26 million Americans (OCF, 2019) who have oral HPV at any one time, only a small percentage have HPV type 16.

 Anal HPV can lead to anal cancer, especially if it is one of the “high-risk” types; over 90% of all cases (ACF, n.d.) of anal cancers are linked to HPV infection.
 Anal cancer affects the skin around and just inside the anus; it is not the same as rectal cancer.
-Approximately 2,000 men in the U.S. are affected by anal cancer each year (CDC, 2019).
+Approximately 2,000 men in the U.S. are affected by anal cancer each year (CDC-a, 2019).

 Penile cancer is another HPV-related cancer; approximately 50% of penile cancers are caused by HPV (ACS, 2018).
-Fortunately, it is very rare with only around 1,300 cases in the U.S. each year (CDC, 2019).
+Fortunately, it is very rare with only around 1,300 cases in the U.S. each year (CDC-b, 2019).